- About Media

 Centuries before our County Seat was established or Delaware County created, before the time of Chester and Philadelphia, or the coming of William Penn, a group of Friends, or Quakers, left Cheshire or Chester County England for America.
 One of the leaders of these venturers was Thomas Minshall.

-On March 11, 1681, by deeds of lease, were sold to Thomas Minshall 625 acres of land to be laid out in Pennsylvania.
+On March 11, 1681, by deeds of the lease, were sold to Thomas Minshall 625 acres of land to be laid out in Pennsylvania.

-Equipped with these documents, Thomas Minshall and wife, their relatives and neighbors and friends landed in May of 1682 at Chester, then called Upland.
+Equipped with these documents, Thomas Minshall and wife, their relatives and neighbors, and friends landed in May of 1682 at Chester, then called Upland.
 Finding the river banks populated with Swedes and the land rather low, Minshall and his party moved further back into the woods and selected this immediate location as the most desirable place of all the surrounding country.
-Having presented his credentials to Penn's surveyor at that time, Minshall received a warrant for 300 acres in Nether Providence, 315 acres in Middletown and 10 acres of Liberty Land.
+Having presented his credentials to Penn's surveyor at that time, Minshall received a warrant for 300 acres in Nether Providence, 315 acres in Middletown, and 10 acres of Liberty Land.
 Penn had designated a strip of land adjoining what was to become Philadelphia as Liberty Land and these early settlers who made large purchases, as did Minshall, were donated a part of this Liberty Land, as a bonus.
-His tract extended from the Providence Road eastward to Crum Creek and embraced the Providence Friends meeting property, so that the first owner after Penn, of the land on which we meet today, was Thomas Minshall.
+His tract extended from Providence Road eastward to Crum Creek and embraced the Providence Friends meeting property, so that the first owner after Penn, of the land on which we meet today, was Thomas Minshall.